stefanoturcarelli/catering-bien-casero/README.md

 ## Overview 📋

 This repository contains the code for the Catering Bien Casero website, a platform designed to promote and provide information about a food catering services business based in Buenos Aires, Argentina.
-My goal is to create a professional, responsive design business website that showcases their services and helps them connect with potential customers. 🌮🍰

 ## Usage 🌐

 You can access the live website hosted on GitHub Pages: [Catering Bien Casero](https://stefanoturcarelli.github.io/catering-bien-casero/)

+## Considerations

+My goal is to create a professional, responsive design business website that showcases their services and helps them connect with potential customers. 🌮🍰
+Since the food catering industry is focused on presenting marvelous food confections I had to work with a professional photographer to make sure the images in this project had excellent quality.

+## Challenges

+The biggest challenge while working on this project was finding the time with the client due to their crowded schedule.
+We had to work extra hours on weekends to keep up with the business fast pace environment.

 ## Acknowledgments 🙏